Community Infrastructure Levy (CIL)

 Details of the CIL charges that apply to developments in Tower Hamlets are set out in the following documents:

-This document was updated on the 1 of January 2018 and represents the council’s Instalments Policy in respect of both the London Mayor’s and the council’s Local CIL
+This document was updated on 1 January 2018 and represents the council’s Instalments Policy in respect of both the London Mayor’s and the council’s Local CIL

 For details on how CIL payments are spent, please see our CIL Regulation 123 list.
 Our preferred payment method is by BACS.
 Payment details are provided on the relevant invoice.